sgmurphy00/TOOLS1/README.md

 a classification model perform with much less accuracy than a typical input image.

-This capstone project to COMP 4447 aims to demonstrate the effect of this poisoned data- first, by building a simple, yet
->90% accurate convolutional neural network to classify DEEPSAT6 terrain imagery, then generating adversarial inputs using FGSM, demonstrating the effect of adversarial inputs on model performance, and exploring statistical differences between the adversarial and clean samples.
+This capstone project to COMP 4447 aims to demonstrate the effect of this poisoned data- first, by building a simple, yet over 90% accurate convolutional neural network to classify DEEPSAT6 terrain imagery, then generating adversarial inputs using FGSM, demonstrating the effect of adversarial inputs on model performance, and exploring statistical and visual differences between the adversarial and clean samples.

 ## Data Requirements